The Team

 Sam Godfrey

-I have worked at the school for several years and am currently based in Lower Key Stage 2.
+I have worked at the school for several years and am currently based in Key Stage 1.
 Over the years I have seen lots of children go from Foundation right through to year 6.
 I have also been on several residential visits, which are enriching to pupils and adults alike.

 Qep nol